Ancient Voices for the Modern Soul

 +

-DAY 1–2Read Proverbs 10–15 (one chapter per sitting).
+DAY 1–2Read Proverbs 10–15.
 Underline every proverb about the tongue.
 Count them.
-What does this frequency tell you about the priority God places on speech?
+What does this frequency tell you about God's priority on speech?

 WEEKS 3–4Psalms — Learning to Pray Everything